Raf-sns/Placido-Shop/READ_ME.txt

 This program is easy to install and use, it allows you to deploy an online sales solution quickly.

+Particular attention has been paid to the security of the application throughout its development

 Placido-Shop is a basic online sales program, it can be used as is but you can simply modify it to match your brand image or your technical needs.

 Placido-Shop is an Open-Source online sale software under license GNU AGPL (see: /LICENSE.txt).